Espenbfo/shopping-list-java-project/README.md

 # Gr2049

-This repo contains the project of group 49
+The Code is in the src folder in the shoppinglist project

 [Google Disk](https://drive.google.com/drive/folders/10KHM6JSvfrWcrQkHPEovQ5cBZe_7T9WN?usp=sharing)